free: Kernagic b2

 The skeleton font can contain all characters in the ASCII range (see also the Read Me ﬁle that comes with LeMo).
-In case of an overlap with the characters that are constructed using the harmonic models, the characters in the skeleton font will supersede any characters that are in the phm.
-The height of the capitals is related to the ascender height; when the length of the ascenders is changed, the height of the capitals will be changed accordingly.
-The basis for this relation, i.e. the starting point for the transformations, is deﬁned by the relation between the capitals and the phm when applying a certain range of parameters.
+The characters in the skeleton font will supersede any characters that are in the phm.
+The height of the capitals is related to the ascender height of the phm; when the length of the ascenders is changed in LeMo, the height of the capitals will be changed accordingly.
+The basis for this relation, i.e., the starting point for the transformations, is deﬁned by the proportional relation between the capitals and the phm when applying a certain range of parameters.
 One way to deﬁne this relationship is to reduce the pen-width for both the phm and the capitals to a heart line.
-This relation can for instance be like Claude Garamont applied in his Parangon Romain, which is shown in the illustration (for which the Adobe Garamond Premier was used) below.
+This relationship can for instance be like what Claude Garamont applied in his type, which is shown in the illustration (for which the Adobe Garamond Premier was used) below.

-Currently the skeleton font has to be in the IKARUS format and (also for the moment) the name is hard-coded and should be ‘skeleton.ik’, otherwise the ﬁle will not be recognized.
-For the Windows version the skeleton font should be placed in the current working directory, i.e. where the program executable resides.
+Currently the skeleton font has to be in the IKARUS format and (also for the moment) its name is hard-coded and should be ‘skeleton.ik’, otherwise the ﬁle will not be recognized.
+For the Windows version the skeleton font should be placed in the current working directory, i.e., where the program’s executable resides.
 On the Mac, the ﬁle is expected to reside in one of the application’s sub-directories, namely in …/phm.app/Contents/MacOS/.

-Skeleton fonts can be constructed using DTL IkarusMaster (light), or with any other font (Bezier) editor and subsequently converted by DTL IkarusMaster (light) to the IK-format.
+Skeleton fonts can be constructed using DTL IkarusMaster (light), or with any other font (Bezier) editor and subsequently converted using DTL IkarusMaster (light) to the IK-format.
 Because the construction of the serifs is related to that of the primary harmonic model, serifs cannot be added to the skeleton font using the applicable radio buttons.
 Exceptions to the parameters cannot be applied to the skeleton font either (for the moment).

 LeMo includes an outline editor, which makes glyph editing possible after exporting the font data, has been added.
 Glyphs can be exported in the EPS and SVG formats from the glyph editor.
 Basically this editor is identical to the one in DTL OTMaster, so the applicable part of the OT Manual can be used for reference.